 Training and support

 After training is completed, successful volunteers who wish to join the service are mentored before going on duty.
 Volunteers work in pairs and have staff and peer support as needed.
 Duty rotas are organised for some months in advance, but there is a successful swapping system in practice.
 People take holidays and unexpected events or appointments can occur.
 We are very aware that volunteers are donating their time to us, and we wish to be flexible and accommodating in response.
-Seniorline volunteers receive Continuous Professional Development (CPD) training, are updated on relevant issues through newsletters, and are invited to join our social network the 3G’s (Great Gas Group) offering events, outings, and get-togethers.
+Seniorline volunteers receive Continuous Professional Development (CPD) training and are updated on relevant issues through newsletters.

-If you live in Dublin and would like to learn more about becoming a volunteer, please contact our Dublin Administrator on 087 960 7756 or alternatively register you interest online.
+If you live in Dublin and would like to learn more about becoming a volunteer, please contact our Dublin Administrator on 087 960 7756 or alternatively register your interest online.